 New York City!
-It's such a great destination but the price of hotels can be a bit daunting.
-So, as always in such circumstances, we went to our community and asked for their recommendations on the best hotels in New York City for solo travelers.
+It's such a great destination but the price of hotels can be a bit daunting, especially for solo travelers.
+So, as always in such circumstances, we went to our community and asked for their recommendations on the best hotels and places to stay in New York City for solo travelers.

 The response was fabulous.
 From budget to luxury, from pods to efficiency units, we have some great recommendations for you.
 And the best thing about this list is that individual solo travelers have stayed in these accommodations and recommend them to others.

 Before getting into the details, it's important to know that New York City is not just Manhattan.
 While people often think of the city as simply the island of Manhattan, it actually includes four other boroughs including Brooklyn, Queens, the Bronx, and Staten Island.